-The only regulatory options considered were to approve or not approve the use of the enzyme, lipase sourced from M. javanicus as a processing aid.
-Approval of the Application provides advantages to manufacturers of modified cheeses and producers looking for specific cheese flavour profile which they can add to many different processed foods.
+The only regulatory options considered were to approve or not approve the use of the enzyme, lipase sourced from Mucor javanicus as a processing aid.
+Approval of the variations to the Code provides advantages to manufacturers of modified cheeses and producers looking for specific cheese flavour profile which they can add to many different processed foods.
 There should be no added costs to government regulators or consumers.